Sivamani-18/JS-Courses/README.md

 ```

 ### every()
 Tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.
-[More](some-and-every.md)
+[Back To Top](#table-of-contents) [More](some-and-every.md)
 ```javascript
 var numbers = [2, 4, 6, 8];
 var allEven = numbers.every(function(number) {